 None of the services are prohibited under the FRC's Ethical Standard and the services have been approved in accordance with your policy on pre-approval.
 In addition, when the ratio of non-audit fees to audit fees exceeds 1:1, we are required to discuss this with our Ethics Partner, as set out by the FRC Ethical Standard, and if necessary agree additional safeguards or not accept the non-audit engagement.
-At the time of writing, the current ratio of non-audit fees to audit fees is approximately 0% (Appendix E), and will continue to be monitored through the audit engagement.
+At the time of writing, we provide no non-audit services.
+This will continue to be monitored through the audit engagement.
 No additional safeguards are required.